James Hillier (actor)

 James Hillier (born 22 September 1973 in Kent, England) is a British actor and director.
 He played Sergeant Christian Young on the BBC police drama HolbyBlue, and Damian, Roxy Mitchell's fiancé, in the BBC One soap opera EastEnders.
-More recently, he appeared in the first and second seasons of the Netflix series The Crown, on stage at the Royal Court Theatre in Torn, and currently he plays the corrupt doctor Dr. Crowley.
+More recently, he appeared in the first and second seasons of the Netflix series The Crown, and on stage at the Royal Court Theatre in Torn.

 Life and career

 Hillier was born in Kent to Anthony and Susan Hillier as the eldest of three boys.
-He studied English literature at King's College and then went on to train at RADA from where he went straight into the prestigious BBC production of Great Expectations.
+He studied English literature at King's College London and then went on to train at RADA from where he went straight into the prestigious BBC production of Great Expectations.
 His stage work includes Lulu at the Almeida, The Homecoming at The Royal Exchange, the British premiere of Tennessee Williams' Something Cloudy, Something Clear and Blue Surge by Rebecca Gilman for which he was nominated for a Best Male Performer Award.
 Hillier is artistic director of theatre company Defibrillator for whom he has directed Sam Shepard's A Lie of the Mind, Terry Johnson's Insignificance, The Hotel Plays and Hard Feelings.
 His longtime partner Amy and their two boys live in London.
 He is a keen sportsman and avid sports fan, following Tottenham Hotspur FC.